omega8cc/boa/docs/AEGIR2BOA.md

 ### Order of operations

 ```
-[stage 0/1 done: preflight WARN-or-better for stage 2, box on nginx]
+[stage 0/1 done: box on nginx, THEN a fresh preflight WARN-or-better for stage 2]
 check → pre-mig → create → export → transfer →
 import (ON TARGET) → proxy → cert-sync --install-cron
 ```